Sodaro/Portfolio/src/routes/projects/addons/+page.md

 AddOns are runtime Lua scripts which use the API by the game developers to modify the game.

-My addons are small and focused, with the goal of solving one "problem" per addon.
+I try to write focused addons, with the goal of solving one "problem" per addon.
 This lets me easily use them in combination with other addons without having conflicts.

 ![Part of my World of Warcraft AddOn list ](/projectmedia/addons/addon_list.jpg "Part of my current AddOn list")